-(d) Prepare a detailed cost estimate and transition schedule for changing the Montgomery VHF system to a new UHF mobile repeater

-• If the proper UHF system design and frequency allocation are made, accurate cost estimates can be easily obtained by using the specifications suggested in (c) above.
+- (d) Prepare a detailed cost estimate and transition schedule for changing the Montgomery VHF system to a new UHF mobile repeater configuration. - If the proper UHF system design and frequency allocation are made, accurate cost estimates can be easily obtained by using the specifications suggested in (c) above.
 The costs for this major change should be reviewed in detail to determine the resources required to implement the change.
-Further, a phasing-in schedule should be prepared to minimize the impact of the transition from one system to the other in terms of down-time for mobile conversions and complications arising from a period of dual system operation, if this specifications disclosed the need to competition in bidding and increase

-(e) Expand and revise the CTAC guideline specifications in accordance with the comments contained in Section 3.2 of this report.
+Further, a phasing-in schedule should be prepared to minimize the impact of the transition from one system to the other in terms of down-time for mobile conversions and complications arising from a period of dual system operation, if this cannot be avoided. - (e) Expand and revise the CTAC guideline specifications in accordance with the comments contained in Section 3.2 of this report. - A review of the basic guideline specifications disclosed the need to revise and expand them to maximize competition in bidding and increase the likelihood that high-quality, highly reliable equipment will be obtained at least cost.